 Here’s an example: There usually isn’t a single correct setting for camber, caster or toe because manufacturers create a range of minimum and maximum settings.
 It’s up to the technician to decide which part of that range to use.
 A technician potentially could set the left front tire camber setting “out” a bit with the right front tire camber set “in.”
 Both settings would be well within specification, but the result is going to be a vehicle that pulls to the left.

-Translation: There’s no such thing as an easy alignment.
+So, how to align your car?
+There’s no such thing as an easy alignment.
 Proper alignments are the result of time, labor and experience.
 Even with a computerized alignment center guiding the technician, mistakes are not uncommon.
 Moreover, adjusting camber, caster and toe are usually just the final steps in setting the wheel alignment.
 The more complex and difficult work is often done before a single adjustment is ever made.

 I-CAR stresses another important point about alignment services: Ultimately, they should be geared toward the vehicle’s operating environment and the individual driver.
 Consider this scenario: A shop properly aligns a 1999 Chevy Malibu to specification and test drives the vehicle to make sure it drives straight, doesn’t pull, etc.

 A week later, the owner brings the vehicle back and complains that it isn’t handling right.
 The technician test drives the vehicle again and discovers that it does in fact handle poorly, but the alignment still falls well within specification.
 What is the source of the problem?
 The shop discovers that the owner of the Malibu is a salesman who typically hauls 800 lbs. of products in the back seat.
 The technician fixes the problem by adjusting the alignment to a lower ride height and increases the tire pressure (within the tire manufacturer’s recommendations) to help offset the heavy load.